doctorcmptrmita2/wphcp/docs/EASYPANEL_DEPLOY.md

 ## Prerequisites

+1. **MySQL Database** - WPHCP requires MySQL (SQLite is NOT supported)
-1. EasyPanel must be installed and running on your server
+2. EasyPanel must be installed and running on your server
-2. EasyPanel API must be accessible
+3. EasyPanel API must be accessible
-3. API token must be configured in WPHCP
+4. API token must be configured in WPHCP

 ## Configuration